wylee/runcommands/docs/console-scripts.rst

 - The base command's subcommand arg--i.e., its first arg--will have its `choices` automatically populated with the names of its subcommands (unless `choices` is explictly set on the subcommand arg).
+- Base commands can only have a single positional arg, the subcommand.
 - The example above doesn't require a subcommand to be passed to the base command, because that's probably the most common scenario.
 To require a subcommand, change `subcommand: arg(default=None)` to just `subcommand` (i.e., just a regular positional arg).
+- When a subcommand has options in common with its base command(s), the common options will be passed down from the base command(s) (like `verbosity` in the example above).
 - Subcommands can also have subcommands, which can also have subcommands, and so on.
 - Although subcommands are mostly intended to be run via console scripts